gitlabhq/gitlab-runner/docs/configuration/autoscale.md

 scheduler is checking all patterns from the array and if at least one of them describes current time, then the _Off Peak_ time mode is enabled.

-You can specify the `OffPeakTimezone`.
+You can specify the `OffPeakTimezone` e.g. `"Australia/Sydney"`.
 If you don't, the system setting of the host machine of every runner will be used.
+This default can be stated as `OffPeakTimezone = "Local"` explicitly if you wish.

 When the _Off Peak_ time mode is enabled machines scheduler use `OffPeakIdleCount` instead of `IdleCount` setting and `OffPeakIdleTime`